arskom/spyne/doc/source/pages/helloworld.rst

 Deploying the service
 ---------------------

-oaplib has been tested with several other web servers, This example uses the CherryPy WSGI web server to and any WSGI-compliant server *should* work.::
+soaplib has been tested with several other web servers, This example uses the CherryPy WSGI web server to and any WSGI-compliant server *should* work.::

     if __name__=='__main__':